Freedmen's schools: Backlash

 From before to after their emancipation, African Americans and other similar races felt the hand of repression which continued for years, they especially felt it regarding education.
 Even poor white Americans had a serious lack of education and many were illiterate due to social inequality.
 There was much white pushback against education for freedmen in the south, fearing that it would make it difficult to keep the blacks “in their place” and interfere with their work habits.
 Many whites in the south also believed African Americans to be “uneducable”, reinforcing the backlash at Freedmen schools.
-Afro-Creoles found that despite their mostly white complexion the attitude of the day was against anything nonwhite.
+Afro-Creoles found that despite their mostly white complexion, the attitude of the day was against anything nonwhite.
 With Black Codes, underfunding, and a lack of quality teachers it was a fierce battle for those first schools to begin.
-Thanks to the help of the Freedmen’s Bureau and the AMA they were able to function.
-But contentions were frequent and the Freedmen’s Bureau functioned as part of the War Department of the United States and would often stand peacefully between Blacks and Whites when these contentions arose (See image 2).
-Many teachers at Freedmen schools got numerous threats of death and harm for attempting to teach emancipated African Americans.
-They relied heavily on the Freedmen’s bureau and federal troops for protection and when these forces pulled out of the south, many teachers left as well.
-The end of the era of Freedmen’s Schools was marked by the 1875 Separate but Equal sentiment.
+Thanks to the help of the Freedmen's Bureau and the AMA they were able to function.
+But contentions were frequent and the Freedmen's Bureau functioned as part of the War Department of the United States and would often stand peacefully between Blacks and Whites when these contentions arose (See image 2).
+Many teachers at Freedmen schools got numerous death threats and harm for attempting to teach emancipated African Americans.
+They relied heavily on the Freedmen's bureau and federal troops for protection and when these forces pulled out of the south, many teachers left as well.
+The end of the era of Freedmen's Schools was marked by the 1875 Separate but Equal sentiment.
 This had found popularity and would continue the oppression of African Americans until integration was put into effect.